Tuesday, September 26, 2023

 Brown Pelicans

-We walked down the long pier and there were several Brown Pelicans and a variety of Gulls.
+We walked down the long pier, and several Brown Pelicans and various Gulls were present.
 I took several pictures.

 We enjoyed steak with grilled shrimp, creamed potatoes, and Caesar salad.

-We headed back to the hotel but stopped at the Story Walk in Loxley.
+We returned to the hotel but stopped at the Story Walk in Loxley.

 Another long day.